Sacha Fenestraz got his Japanese Formula Three campaign off to a perfect start, with victory in the first race at Suzuka.

-So, when Kokata could through at the chicane once again, Oyu’s slow exit allowed Ahmed to move up to fourth.
+So, when Kotaka could through at the chicane once again, Oyu’s slow exit allowed Ahmed to move up to fourth.

-Shortly after, Ahmed then got passed Kokata at Turn 1 to move up to third place.
+Shortly after, Ahmed then got passed Kotaka at Turn 1 to move up to third place.

 Despite persistent pressure from Miyata, Fenestraz held on to win on his Japanese Formula Three debut.

-Ahmed finished ahead of Kokata and Oyu, with Hiroku Otsu in sixth place.
+Ahmed finished ahead of Kotaka and Oyu, with Hiroku Otsu in sixth place.

 2019 Japanese Formula Three – Round One Results, Suzuka Circuit